Asifanwar59/Dog-Breed-Classifier-From-VGG16/README.md

 1. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.
 2. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
-3. Make sure you have already installed the necessary Python packages used in the .pynb file.
+3. Make sure you have already installed the necessary Python packages used in the dog_app.ipynb file.
 4. Open the notebook and follow the instructions.

 	```